larkliy/larkliy/README.md

 </h1>

 <p align="center">
   I'm a passionate and self-taught .NET Developer with a dual focus: building robust, scalable backend services with ASP.NET Core, and diving deep into the .NET runtime internals, performance optimization, and developer tooling.
-I thrive on understanding how things work 'under the hood' to write better code 'on top'.
 </p>

 ### 🚀 My Key Projects